English Language Arts

 Highlights of First-Grade Science

 First-grade students will explore the relationship between sound and vibrating materials as well as between the availability of light and the ability to see objects.
 During the first-grade year, students also observe, describe, and predict some patterns of the movement of objects in the sky.
 They also will learn about the life needs of animals, basic life cycles, and that animals share some but not all characteristics of their parents.

-FHPS is in the process of transitioning from the Grade Level Content Expectations to the Michigan Science Standards.
-Click on either link to view the first-grade standards your child will be working toward in science.
+FHPS focuses on instruction and learning of the Michigan Science Standards.
+Click on the link to view the first-grade standards your child will be working toward in science.

 Ideas for Supporting Your Scientist